gbrunner/developing-with-imagery/Week 2/README.md

     - Select the **+ Container** button.
     - Give the **Container** a name.
     - Select a private **Container**.

+## Part 2 - Geting Data into the Azure Storage using [OptimizeRasters](https://github.com/Esri/OptimizeRasters)
+OptimizeRasters is a set of tools for converting raster data to optimized Tiled TIF or MRF files, moving data to cloud storage, and creating Raster Proxies.
+It can do a lot of the work for us!

+In this demo, I will upload some astronomy images into a blob storage container and then visualize them in ArcGIS Pro and Jupyter.

-3. Create a profile using the **Profile Editor** tool in **Optimize Rasters**
+1. Create a profile using the **Profile Editor** tool in **Optimize Rasters**
     - Profile Type: Microsoft Azure
     - Profile Name: *User Defined*
     - Access/Account Key ID: *name of container*
     - Secret Access Account Key: *Key 1*

-4. Use Optimize Rasters to add rasters to the **Container**
+2. Use Optimize Rasters to add rasters to the **Container**
-    -

-3. Add rasters to container.
-4. Get *Acess Key* from **Access keys**
+    - need to get parameters here

+3. View results in ArcGIS Pro
-5. Create **Cloud Storage Connection** file.
+    - Create a **Cloud Storage Connection** file to your private container.
+    - Service Provider: Azure
+    - Container Name: *User Defined*
+    - Access/Account Key ID: *name of container*
+    - Secret Access Account Key: *Key 1*

 ![](https://raw.githubusercontent.com/gbrunner/developing-with-imagery/master/Week%202/azure_private_connection.png)

-1. Show how to make a cloud storage connection to a private container.

-2. Creating a private blob storage container.

-## Part 2 - Geting Data into the Azure Storage

-## Optimize Rasters
-OptimizeRasters is a set of tools for converting raster data to optimized Tiled TIF or MRF files, moving data to cloud storage, and creating Raster Proxies.
-It can do a lot of the work for us!
-1. Create an MRF file from NAIP locally.
-2. Add to ArcGIS pro
-3. Create an MRF file from NAIP in Azure storage.
-4. Add to ArcGIS Pro.

 ## Part 3 - ArcGIS Mosaic Datasets
 1. Build a mosaic from the NAIP on Azure raster proxies.